Home/Breast Procedures/Breast Lift

 SHOWERING:

 You may shower, remembering that your dressings are splash proof rather than waterproof.
 If water gets underneath the dressing it is best to change it.
-If you prefer to bathe, do not allow the incision lines to soak for more than a few minutes in the bath water.
-It is fine to take off your bra while you bathe or shower.
+It is fine to take off your bra while you shower.

 DRIVING AND ACTIVITIES: